Examples of Gamification in the Workplace

 Gabe Zichermann, “Gamification by Design”

-A successful gamification tool only works when it provides users the following:
+A successful gamification tool only works when it provides users with the following:

-• The required motivation to perform the task and to receive the offered rewards or to gain recognition.
+• The required motivation is to perform the task and receive the offered rewards or to gain recognition.

 • A great ability to carry out the tasks by breaking such tasks into bite-size chunks, facilitating it and by increasing the user perceived capability.